C is for Cookie

 - The world’s most expensive biscuit was probably the one that was bought at auction in 2015.
-The biscuit was saved by a passenger on the Carpathia, the vessel that saved some passengers of the Titanic.
+A passenger on the Carpathia, the vessel that saved some passengers of the Titanic, saved the tin of biscuits.
 It sold to a collector for $23,000

 - 92.5% of American households eat cookies.
 We feel sorry for the remaining 7.5%.